andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

 ---
 title: How to Apply |
 header:
-  hero: Real Change in Wigan & Leigh **How to Apply**
+  hero: Real Help Doncaster   **How to Apply**
 content: >-
-  **If you are sleeping rough, homeless or at risk of homelessness and want to apply for funds to help you, get in touch with one of our partner organisations who will work with you to apply:**
+  **If you are homeless or at risk of losing your housing and want to apply for funds, get in touch with one of our partner organisations who will work with you to apply:**
 list: >-
   * [Addaction](https://www.addaction.org.uk/services/addaction-wigan-leigh)